 We are John and Vicki Hoppin and we traveled around in our Class A Motorhome towing our car for 4+ seasons.
 We went to as many ballparks as we could during our extensive journeys.
-It all started in June of 2012 by getting our feet wet as full time RVers traveling across the United States and Canada.
+It all started in 2012 by getting our feet wet as full time RVers traveling across the United States and Canada.
 After sitting in Arizona for the winter of 2012 we hit the road in earnest to go to ballparks at the beginning of the 2013 baseball season.
 We were able to get to 29 ballparks in that first season and continued in 2014 by getting to another 43 ballparks from California to Maine.
 In 2015 we reached a milestone in Hagerstown, MD when we attended a game in our 100th Ballpark!
 We finished the 2015 season with 39 parks bringing our total to 111 parks visited to date.
 In the 2016 season we were fortunate to start with three opening nights in the Florida State League and ended up in the Independent American Association in Winnipeg, MB Canada on the last day of the season.
 In between we added over 45 more ballparks to bring our four season total to 158 parks and 157 teams.
 We added the Hillsboro Hops and Idaho Falls Chukars in 2017.

 Vicki is the photographer and some of her pictures are published here and on our Facebook Page - Ballpark2Ballpark.
 Vicki has a historical connection to the game in that her grand-father was a pitcher in the Texas League back in the day where he fed up a home run pitch to Babe Ruth and was struck out by Dizzy Dean back in the barnstorming days of baseball's Golden Years.